jan-sekanina/cwnano-micro-ecc/README.md

 `python >= 3.8` and installed dependencies from [requirements.txt](/requirements.txt).

-### SageMath stuff

-`sagemath` and ability to run a Jupyter notebook with a SageMath kernel.

 ## Building the target

 Run `make` and observe several `micro-ecc-CWNANO` files being built.